typingtanuki/serverMonitor/README.md

 * Printing messages to the console
 * Printing messages to a log file
 * Sending notifications to a MessageCard compatible API (like Microsoft Teams)

+## Dependencies

+* Oshi is used for system monitoring
+* Jackson for JSON parsing and writing
+* Jersey+jetty for the handshake server
+* RestEasy for the handshake client
+* Logback for logging